fabriciosanchez/vite/src/api/README.md

 # Create the secret
 gcloud secrets create db-password --replication-policy="automatic"

-# Add the password as a secret version (you will be prompted to enter the password)
+# Add the password as a secret version.
+The command will wait for your input.
+# Type your password, press Enter, and then press Ctrl+D (or Ctrl+Z on Windows) to finish.
 gcloud secrets versions add db-password --data-file=-
 ```

-### 3. Deploy to Cloud Run
+### 2. Generate image and deploy to Cloud Run

 In your terminal, from the project root, build the image.
 Replace ```[PROJECT-ID]``` with your Google Cloud Project ID and ```[APP-NAME]``` with your desired app name (e.g., virtual-interviewer).